scala/docs.scala-lang/_overviews/toolkit/munit-test-suite.md

 The `+` symbol before the name of the test indicates that the test passed successfully.

-You can add a failing test to see the difference:
+Add and run a failing test to see its different report:
 ```scala
 test("failing test") {
   val obtained = 2 + 3